How to Connect Two Computers Remotely: 4 Easy Methods

 If both of your computers are on the same Wi-Fi network, you can set up network sharing to transfer files, access folders, or share printers.
 This is one of the most efficient ways to connect two computers wirelessly on Windows 10 or 11, especially for local file sharing and collaborative use.

 Please note that this method only applies to the same network.
-If you need to connect remotely, we recommend using DeskIn (no need for the same network and low latency), quickly click the upper right corner of the download button to try it!
+If you need to connect remotely, we recommend using DeskIn (no need for the same network and low latency), quickly click button below to try it!

 📌 Tips: To ensure security, use a password-protected Windows account and limit shared folder access to trusted users only.
 Avoid enabling these settings on public networks.